cauld/nextract/README.md

  2. Open a terminal and run **./setup.sh**.
 This will install all the necessary npm packages and generate a default configuration file.
  3. Open the default configuration file (config/default.json) and customize by adding your database connection params, setting a log file path, overriding system default, etc. The default config contains 2 sample databases entries that can be used to run the included example transformations (assuming you setup the tables and adjust the connection settings for your local env).

+## Additional Setup

+ - Oracle is supported, but not enabled by default as it requires some additional system setup.
+Follow the directions outlined [here](https://www.npmjs.com/package/oracle) to install and configure the oracle npm package.

 #### Examples

  1. There are a good many example transforms included in the `build/examples` directory.
 Run any of them by getting into the same directory as the script you want to run and executing `node ./{SCRIPT_NAME}.js`.
  2. Examples in the top level `build/examples` directory use sample data files included with the project (csv, json, etc).
 These can be run without setting up any databases.
  3. Database examples are in the `build/examples/database` directory.
 All of the examples in this directory use MySQL.
 You just need to create a MySQL database and create an `employees` table using the `build/examples/data/employees.mysql.sql` file.
  4. The benchmark example mentioned above in the "Performance" section is found under the `build/examples/database/advanced` directory.
 This example uses both MySQL and Postgres.
 To get a lot of sample data in the database for testing it uses a sqldump of page data from Wikipedia that contains about 42m+ records.
 You'll need to download the file from here - https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-page.sql.gz.
 Import this into MySQL and it will create the `page` table for you.
 The example selects from this MySQL table and outputs into a Postgres database to simulate working with multiple databases.
 So you'll need to setup Postgres in addition to MySQL.
 You just need create one empty table in Postgres named `page` using the provided `build/examples/data/page.postgres.sql` file.

-## Additional Setup

- - Oracle is supported, but not enabled by default as it requires some additional system setup.
-Follow the directions outlined [here](https://www.npmjs.com/package/oracle) to install and configure the oracle npm package.

-## Development
- The source code for this project lives under the `src` directory.
-Grunt is used to build the project and generate API docs when the source is updated.
-When developing, simply run `grunt watch` from the project's root directory.
-As the source is updated Grunt will automatically generate new builds in the `build` directory.

-## API Docs
-API docs are generated from source code comments using [YUI Docs](https://yui.github.io/yuidoc/).
-To view the docs simply open `build/apidocs/index.html` in your browser of choice.

-## What's missing?

- - All CRUD database operations should be wrapped in transactions
- - More core plugins (e.g.) Mail
- - Performance enhancements for larger data sets
- - Tests for all core plugins

  ## Example Transform

     /**
      * Example: JSON input and sort...